menoncello/cfunction/README.md

 ## Disposables

-### Using
+### - Using
-Execute using method, without usiasdng enclosure.
+Execute using method, without using enclosure.
 ```c#
 // Before
 using (var reader = new StreamReader(stream)) {